 |4) Retraining/refresher training of linemen, foremen, general foremen, and supervisors.||a) Create re-training/refresher standards for linemen, apprentices, foremen, general foremen, supervisors, and any other relevant job classification.|

-The OSP's Task Teams (Data, Training, Best Practices, and Communication), as well as other OSHA and the signatory representatives analyze partner company and industry accident and incident data to identify common causes for fatalities, injuries, and illnesses experienced by linemen, apprentices, and other appropriate job classifications.
-Based on this review, the OSP Task Teams make recommendations on and develop products and activities to address the strategies outlined in the table above.
+The OSHA and ET&D OSP's Task Teams (Data, Training, Best Practices, and Communication), as well as other OSHA and signatory representatives, will analyze partner company and industry accident and incident data to identify common causes for fatalities, injuries, and illnesses experienced by linemen, apprentices, and other appropriate job classifications.
+Based on this analysis, the OSP Task Teams will make recommendations on and develop products and activities to address the strategies outlined in the table above.

-In addition, through the OSP, Executive Committee, Steering Committee and Task Teams members continue to pursue efforts to promote a safety culture change by placing value on safety and health throughout the ET&D industry.
-Further, the OSP participants continue to share information including Best Practices documents and other OSP successes through the OSP participants' website, Powerlinesafety.org.
+Through the OSHA and ET&D OSP, Executive Committee, Steering Committee, and Task Teams representatives will continue to pursue efforts to promote a safety culture change by placing value on safety and health throughout the ET&D industry.

 |Strategic Management Plan Areas of Emphasis (check all applicable)|